borntofrappe/svelte-tutorial/Smart Watch/README.md

 ## res

 In the **res** folder you find a series of sub-folders describing the building blocks behind the application and the different components.
-I decided to dedicate a separate markup and stylesheet to the different parts as to focus on the design of the project.
+By dedicating separate files I was able to focus on the SVG syntax and final design without worrying too much about the functionality.